 I was slowly waking up while looking at my social media feed. moments before (maybe minutes) Anthony Lomax had posted his first motion earthquake mechanism for a M 6.4 near the CA/NV border.
 I leaped out of bed and got off a map before i had the time to put any clothes on (one benefit of teleworking that i won’t go into too many details).

-I will try to spend some time after work today to fill in more details.
 There was a swarm of earthquakes east of Mono Lake in April along the Huntoon Valley fault zone.
 These events are aligned with faults that trend east-northeast.
 The plate boundary relative plate motion is generally aligned with the San Andreas fault system (north-northwest trending right-lateral strike-slip faulting).
 To the east, tectonics are dominated by ~east-west extension in the Basin and Range geomorphic province.